ComedicChimera/chai-lang.dev/content/guide/chapters/chapter1.md

 Finally, we get to the actual meat of the body.
 We want to print to the console so we are going to call our `println` function from earlier.
-To do this, we start by placing its name `println`, followed by a pair of parentheses which will contain the arguments we are passing to `println`.
+To do this, we start by placing its name, `println`, followed by a pair of parentheses which will contain the arguments we are passing to `println`.

 The only argument `println` accepts is a **string** which contains the text we